ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/99e-quiz-insertion-sort.md

 :::::::::: question ::::::::::
-The order of the input records has what impact on the number of comparisons required by Insertion Sort (as presented in this chapter)?
+The order of the input records has what impact on the number of comparisons required by Insertion sort (as presented in this chapter)?

 - [x] There is a big difference, the asymptotic running time can change
 - [ ] None
 - [ ] There is a constant factor difference

 ::: hints
-- Does Insertion Sort change when it make a comparison according to the order of the array input values?
+- Does Insertion sort change when it make a comparison according to the order of the array input values?
-- Yes, Insertion Sort might stop early or might look at many records.
+- Yes, Insertion sort might stop early or might look at many records.
 :::
 ::::::::::::::::::::::::::::::

 :::::::::: question ::::::::::
-What is the {average|worst}-case time for Insertion Sort to sort an array of n records?
+What is the {average|worst}-case time for Insertion sort to sort an array of n records?

 - [x] $O(n^2)$
 - [ ] $O(n)$